prasys/datasheet-for-dataset-template/README.md

 Google has been using _[data cards](https://arxiv.org/abs/2204.01075)_ to document its datasets.
 It is close to but not the same as the datasheet for dataset template.
 In the paper's words: _"Data Cards complement other longer-form and domain-specific documentation frameworks for ethical reporting, such as Model Cards [22], Data Statements [8], and Datasheets for Datasets [14]."_ For example, this is Google's [Open Images Extended - MIAP](https://storage.googleapis.com/openimages/open_images_extended_miap/Open%20Images%20Extended%20-%20MIAP%20-%20Data%20Card.pdf) ([paper](https://storage.googleapis.com/openimages/web/extended.html)) data card.

-## Models cards

-If you are interested in datasheets for datasets, you may also want to review [model cards](https://github.com/fau-masters-collected-works-cgarbin/model-card-template).